alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 1. Open a private browser session on your laptop
 2. Enter https://aka.ms/MFASetup into the address bar
-3. Login using username@turingsafehaven.ac.uk and the new password you just created
+3. Login using `username@turingsafehaven.ac.uk` and the new password you just created.
   a.
-Note that you might find another address is automatically inserted at this step (eg your work email account).
-This is why we suggest using a private (incognito) browser session.
-If that doesn’t work, log out of your personal account and try again with your data study group user name.
+Note that **you might find another address is automatically inserted at this step** (eg your work email account).
+  (This is why we suggest using a private (incognito) browser session.)
+  If that doesn’t work, **log out of your personal account** and try again with your data study group username.
-4. Make sure you add another alternative number or use the Azure Auth phone app, but best advice is to the same number (your mobile number) as the alternative number as the Azure App can be a little hit and miss
+4. Make sure you add another alternative number or use the Azure Auth phone app, but best advice is to the same number (your mobile number) as the alternative number as the Azure App can be a little hit and miss.
-5. Click save when done
+5. Click save when done.
-6. Click “Set it up now” when prompted
+6. Click "Set it up now" when prompted.
-7. On the “Additional security verification” screen you have three options on how the system will contact you for verification.
-Click the drop down next under “Step 1” and select the option you wish to use.
+7. On the "Additional security verification" screen you have three options on how the system will contact you for verification.
+  Click the drop down next under "Step 1" and select the option you wish to use.

 ![](images/MFA_Step1.png)

-**Option 1**: Authentication by phone
+**Step 3 (Option 1)**: Authentication by phone

 This option will call your mobile phone.
 The service is automated, and you’ll be requested to press the # key to confirm the request